 Join in the 80s singalong fest with some of the biggest names from the era.

-80s popstars appearing at Scone this year include OMD, Status Quo, Gipsy Kings, UB40, Midge Ure, Howard Jones and many more.
+80s popstars appearing at Scone this year include OMD, Status Quo, The Gipsy Kings, UB40, The Boomtown Rats, Midge Ure, Roland Gift, Howard Jones, Bonnie Tyler, Heaven 17 and many more.
 So dig out the legwarmers, ‘Frankie Says Relax’ t-shirts and acid wash jeans – and party like it was the 80s!

 Classical music festivals